The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Implications

 \subsection{Star Formation Efficiency}

 In our model, bounds on the average UV luminosity-halo mass relationship may be directly translated into constraints on the average SFE as a function of halo mass and redshift.
-Specifically, rearranging Equations \ref{eq:M_acc}-\ref{eq:SFR_LUV} and inserting some characteristic numbers we find:
+Specifically, rearranging Equations \ref{eq:M_acc}-\ref{eq:SFR_LUV}, substituting in the parameterization of Equation \ref{eq:L_c}, and inserting some characteristic numbers we find:

 Here $M_1$ is the break mass scale from Equation \ref{eq:L_c}, while $p$ and $q$ are the power-law indices which characterize the halo mass dependence on either side of the break.
 Recall also that $r$ describes the redshift evolution in $L_c(M,z)$.
 Furthermore, $\delta$ and $\eta$ come from the scalings of the baryonic accretion rate with mass and redshift (Equation \ref{eq:M_acc}).
 Finally, $e^{g(\sigma, M_{\text{UV},0})}$ is a normalization factor which depends on the scatter assumed in the CLF, $\sigma$\footnote{The mean of a lognormal is related to its median by a factor of $e^{\sigma^2/2}$}, and $M_{\text{UV},0}$ as: